dangazineu/tako/docs/designs/exec-workflow-engine.md

 -   **Container Security**: Containers are executed with a set of hardening measures to reduce the risk of container escape and privilege escalation:
     -   **Non-Root User**: Containers run as a fixed, non-root UID (`1001`). `tako` will `chown` the workspace directory to this UID before starting the container.
     -   **Read-Only Root Filesystem**: The container's root filesystem will be mounted as read-only.
-    -   **Dropped Capabilities**: All Linux capabilities will be dropped, and only the necessary capabilities will be added back.
+    -   **Dropped Capabilities**: By default, all Linux capabilities are dropped.
+A `capabilities` block can be added to a step to request specific capabilities.
     -   **Seccomp Profile**: A default seccomp profile will be applied to restrict the available syscalls.
 -   **Network**: By default, containers have network access.
 It can be disabled per-step with a `network: none` key in the step definition.